-Figure 4 shows what happens after a single pulse triggers the pulse train generator.
-In Figure 4, as before, timing intervals are set at $\beta=2\delta$.
+Figure 4.b shows what happens after a single pulse triggers the pulse train generator.
+As before, timing intervals are set at $\beta=2\delta$.
 Figure 4 is an example of a general class of pulse progress charts that also includes Figure 2.
-Pulse progress charts show conditions in an assembly of timing devices through a succession of periods of time.
+Pulse progress charts show conditions in an assembly of timing devices through a succession of periods of time, with each period identifying an entry in the chart.
 Each chart entry shows timing device conditions which are all constant during the designated period of time.